 Automatic Emergency Braking

-This automatic braking technology (often abbreviated to AEB) is a fantastic safety feature which is thankfully becoming more common in new cars, even at lower price points.
+This automatic braking technology (often abbreviated to AEB) is a fantastic safety feature which is thankfully becoming commonplace in new cars, even at lower price points.

 Manufacturers will usually have their own lingo for the technology (don’t worry though, we’ve got a handy list to help you figure it out), but each system ostensibly performs the same function.

-AEB is not a replacement for good driving behaviour, but it can help minimise (or sometimes completely prevent) a collision, by detecting a possible incident, and applying the brakes to slow and stop the vehicle if a driver hasn’t reacted.
+AEB is not a replacement for good driving behaviour, but it can help minimise (or sometimes completely prevent) the chances of a collision by detecting a possible incident, and applying the brakes to slow and stop the vehicle if a driver hasn’t reacted.

 Reversing cameras were once the preserve of luxury car makers, but are now available in just about every car on sale in Australia.